prpr19xx/MikrotikPlus/README.md

 # MikrotikPlus
-C++ connector which connects to the Mikrotik/RouterOS API and wraps it.
+An up-to-date C++ connector which connects to the Mikrotik/RouterOS API and wraps it.

 ## Table of Contents
 * [General info](#general-info)